joeyvigil/coding-temple-notes/README.md

 In the next lesson, you'll learn about ```useEffect``` for handling side effects and API integration.
 Keep practicing with state and events - they're the foundation of interactive React applications!

-## 3. Tutorial: useEffect & API Integration
+## Part 3: Tutorial: useEffect & API Integration
 =====================================

 * * * * *